-Compact fusion reactors clearly must be higher performance devices relative to other fusion approaches because of higher power densities, thermal leads, neutron fluxes, and in some case, higher magnetic fields at the coil.
-These more "stressed" operating conditions, however, are similar to operating conditions encountered in fission systems, albeit in a more favorable coolant geometry.
-Furthermore, operating in the compact-reactor regime should not necessarily reduce the plant capacity factor if equal engineering design criteria are used; a higher unit cost for the compact approaches, however, may result.
+Compact fusion reactors clearly must be higher performance devices relative to other fusion approaches because of higher power densities, thermal loads, neutron fluxes, and oensities, thermal loads, neutron fluxes, and in some case, higher magnetic fields at the coil.
+These more "stressed" operating conditions, however, are similar to operating conditions encountered in fission systeme, albeit in a more favorable coolant geometry, Furthermore, operating in the compact-reactor regime should not necessarily reduce the plant capacity factor if equal engineering design criteria are used; a higher unit cost for the compact approaches, however, may result.